 Step 1: Host a welcome event.

 The onboarding journey should begin with a warm welcome for the ED and staff.
 Invite new board members for a tour of the organization's facilities and a meet and greet with staff.
-This serves several important purposes:
+This serves 3 important purposes.

 Familiarity: New members get to know the people they'll be working closely with.
 Building personal connections early on can foster collaboration and trust.